git-commit-id/git-commit-id-maven-plugin/README.md

                     <!--
                        Use with caution!

                        In a multi-module build, only run once.
-This means that the plugins effects will only execute once, for the parent project.
+This means that the plugins effects will only execute once, even if the parent projet is not in the reactor (when you use Maven's --project option or --resume-from ).
                        This probably won't "do the right thing" if your project has more than one git repository.

                        Important: If you're using `generateGitPropertiesFile`, setting `runOnlyOnce` will make the plugin